Qonfused/ASUS-ZenBook-Duo-14-UX481-Hackintosh/docs/README.md

 ### 2. Build this repository using OC-Build
 > **Note** **OC-Build** must be run in a Linux or macOS environment.
 >
 > For Windows users, refer to [aka.ms/wslinstall](aka.ms/wslinstall) and [aka.ms/wsl2](aka.ms/wsl2) for instructions on installing wsl and upgrading to the wsl2 kernel (recommended).
-You can install Linux directly from the Microsoft Store (e.g. [Ubuntu 20.04.5 LTS](https://apps.microsoft.com/store/detail/ubuntu-20045-lts/9MTTCL66CPXJ)).
+> - You can install a Linux distribution directly from the Microsoft Store (e.g. [Ubuntu 20.04.5 LTS](https://apps.microsoft.com/store/detail/ubuntu-20045-lts/9MTTCL66CPXJ)).
+> - Alternatively, you can [setup devcontainers](https://code.visualstudio.com/docs/devcontainers/containers#_installation) with Docker and VSCode to run a containerized Linux environment on top of wsl.
+The [devcontainer](/.devcontainer/devcontainer.json) for this project will setup and build the project automatically upon container creation.
 >
 > For Linux users (or wsl), ensure you have the following commands available:
 > - **cURL**